AllGray/AllGray.github.io/source/index.html.md

 You will have to solder the tiny female connector first and then plug the Nokia screen into the connector.

-<aside class="notice">PRO TIP: first solder one lead of the bottom connector then check if the screen is aligned properly and corect the allignment if needed.
+<aside class="notice">PRO TIP: First solder one lead of the bottom connector then check if the screen is aligned properly and corect the allignment if needed.
 When the connector fits nicely on the board, solder the rest of it’s leads</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/64.jpg)